Dictionary.com names ‘woman’ its Word of the Year

-(The Hill) — Dictionary.com named “woman” its Word of the Year, calling the word “inseparable from the story of 2022” after abortion rights and prominent female figures dominated discussion this year.
+(The Hill) — Dictionary.com named “woman” its Word of the Year, calling it “inseparable from the story of 2022” after abortion rights and prominent female figures dominated discussion this year.

 Woman is defined on Dictionary.com simply as “an adult female person,” but political and social discussion in 2022 resulted in double the typical annual search volume for the word.